Lencan mythology: Religious practices

-Funerary figurine found in Yarumela in the form of a skeletal being holding a bowl, possibly associated with rituals of offering.
+Being part of the Mesoamerican world, the Lenca people adopted many customs similar to those associated with nagualism.
+According to this belief, people were protected by and could transform into certain animals such as coyotes, serpents or dogs.
+When the animal died, so too did the person it was linked to.

+Vessel found at the Tenampúa site, this could depict a priest using anthropomorphic clothing elements while performing a ritual.

-Being part of the Mesoamerican sphere the Lenca people adopted many customs similar to those associated with ancient nahualism.
-Archaeological evidence and chronicles dating from the 16th century shows that the Lenca had certain rituals closely related to animal and human sacrifices, but unlike other peoples this where performed only at specific times to ask favors of the gods, such as improved harvests, favorable weather, or to celebrate an important military victory.
+It is said that the Lenca practiced certain rituals closely related to animal sacrifices, although to date there is no strong evidence of mass or systematic human sacrifices at known Lenca sites.
+What is known is that many sacrifices were performed only at specific times to ask favors of the gods, such as improved harvests, favorable weather, to express gratitude, or to celebrate a military victory.

 Regarding daily religious practices, it is known that women played an important role in shamanism.
 It is believed that all women of this ethnic group practiced it to a greater or lesser extent before the arrival of the Spanish.
 Because of this, it is possible that the priestly caste was partly composed of women, suggesting that they held a more important role in Lenca society before the conquest.

 It is known that rituals existed to give thanks to the goddess Ilangipuca, to bless corn, to bless the construction of a new building, and so on.
 There may also have been rituals dedicated to other supernatural beings who could bring rain, winds, and fertility to the land, to remove other evil spirits.
 These beings hold the position of guardians of forests and rivers within Lenca cosmology, and they should be thanked for their work.

+The so-called "sacrificial stone" in Yarumela was used to grind fruits in preparation for religious activities.

 Although there are not many surviving records, it is very likely that the Lenca people performed religious ceremonies associated with the sun, the horizon, and the changing of the seasons.
 Archaeological studies at sites like Yarumela show that pyramids 101 and 102 align with the sun, casting an arrow-shaped shadow that marks the beginning of the corn planting season starting in June, which would be the summer solstice.

-One of the pre-Hispanic rituals that still survives is the Compostura, which consists of giving thanks to the earth.
+One of the pre-Hispanic rituals that still survives is the compostura (offering rite), which consists of giving thanks to the earth by offering copal, candles, seeds, or the blood of a sacrificed fowl.
 To this day, this ceremony retains many pre-Columbian elements, such as the use of fire, cocoa beans, and smoke, the veneration of water and corn, and the role of the prayer leader or spiritual guide, emulating the role of shamans like those that existed in the ancient priestly caste in pre-Columbian times.

-Despite this, the ritual exhibits a degree of syncretism with catholicism, since during the ceremonies some Lenca people include diverse images of Christian saints and mention figures from the Christian religion.
+Despite this, the ritual exhibits a degree of syncretism with Catholicism, since during the ceremonies some Lenca people include diverse images of Christian saints and mention figures from the Christian religion.